-However, some international students may be curious why they should pick a university in a midsize Canadian city over the many other options available.
-For this reason, we have decided to highlight 7 reasons why the University of Waterloo is a great place for international students to study!
+If you’re wondering why some international students should pick a university in a midsize Canadian city over the many other options available, we’re highlighting the top seven reasons the University of Waterloo is an excellent place for international students to study!

 The University of Waterloo consistently ranks high among Canadian institutions.
-UW ranks 10th overall in Times Higher Education’s annual rankings, ahead of schools like Dalhousie and York University.
-Areas where University of Waterloo scores high marks include international outlook, reputation, engineering & technology, physical sciences, and social sciences.
+UW ranks 10th overall in Times Higher Education’s annual rankings, ahead of other reputable universities such as Dalhousie University and York University.
+Areas where the University of Waterloo scores high marks include international outlook, engineering and technology, reputation, and physical and social sciences.

-International students are truly welcome at University of Waterloo.
-The university attracts many students from around the world.
-In fact, 20% of undergrads and 40% of graduate students are international!
-As of 2018, there were over 203,000 UW alumni in 152 countries.
+The University of Waterloo is a space where international students feel at home.
+The university attracts talented students from across the globe.
+In fact, 22% of undergrads and 40% of graduate students are international students!
+As of 2021, there are over 227,000 UW alumni in 151 countries.

-One of the top reasons students from around the world choose University of Waterloo is postgrad employment.
-UW grads are highly sought after thanks to the university’s high quality education and close partnerships with many successful companies.
-UW ranked 25th in the world in the annual QS Graduate Employability Rankings, second in Canada behind University of Toronto.
-For this reason, it’s no surprise UW boasts an international student employment rate of 98.9%!
+The University of Waterloo’s high postgraduate employment rate continues to attract students from around the world.
+UW grads are highly sought after thanks to the university’s high-quality education and close partnerships with many successful companies.
+UW ranked 24th in the world in the annual QS Graduate Employability Rankings, second in Canada behind the University of Toronto.
+For this reason, it’s no surprise that UW boasts an international student employment rate of 97.5%!

-Another major reason why students graduate from UW work-ready is the university’s world class co-op program.
+Another major reason why students graduate work-ready from UW is the university’s world-class co-op programs.
 Most programs at UW have co-op terms to help students gain work experience.
-Even better, many of these co-op opportunities are paid, with over $261 million reported earnings by UW co-op students in the 2017/18 academic year.
+Even better, many of these co-op opportunities are paid, with UW co-op students earning over $285 million in the 2019/2020 academic year.

-Find more information about University of Waterloo’s co-op programs here.
+Read more about the University of Waterloo’s co-op programs.